 A standard compromise requires you pay either:

-- the current principal and unpaid interest (collection costs are waived);
+- the current principal and unpaid interest (they grant a waiver of your collection costs);

 - the current principal and half the interest (collection charges are waived); or